Skip to main content

 • Only visible to MessageDesk users within your MessageDesk workspace.

-Check out how to use comments and mentions for team collaboration.
+Check out how to use comments, mentions, and emoji reactions for team collaboration.

 RCS, WhatsApp, Email (coming soon)